iammR0OT/HTB/forest.md

 -  **-r** is for enumerating users via RID cycling
 - **-o** is for OS information

-We got the domain **SID** (Security Identifier), which we can use to perform **Silver ticket** or **Golden Ticket** attacks and some usernames.
+We obtained the domain SID (Security Identifier), which we can use to perform Silver ticket or Golden Ticket attacks, as well as some usernames.

-	**SID (Security Identifier):** SIDs are a component of a security database that security authorities can use **to identify the user and the permissions that user is entitled to**.
-When users log on to a Windows system, the system generates an access token that includes the user SID, the SID of any groups the user belongs to, and the user privilege level. `S-1-5-21-3072663084-364016917-1341370565`
+**SID (Security Identifier):** SIDs are a component of a security database that security authorities can use to identify the user and the permissions that user is entitled to.
+When users log on to a Windows system, the system generates an access token that includes the user SID, the SID of any groups the user belongs to, and the user privilege level.
+The SID we obtained is `S-1-5-21-3072663084-364016917-1341370565`.

 <img width="597" alt="Pasted image 20230720231239" src="https://github.com/iammR0OT/iammR0OT.github.io/assets/74102381/baaba90f-dc41-454f-856a-ad3e6a3679ab">

- Lets save these names in a file.
+Let's save these names in a file.

 ### 389 LDAP

 We will use the tool **ldapsearch** to enumerate the domain LDAP service. **ldapsearch** is a command-line tool that **opens a connection to an LDAP server, binds to it, and performs a search using a filter**.
-The results are then displayed in the LDIF.
-The LDIF is used to represent LDAP entries in a simple text format. **ldapsearch** is similar to **enum4linux** but focuses on LDAP (lightweight directory access protocol).
+The results are then displayed in LDIF format.
+LDIF is used to represent LDAP entries in a simple text format. **ldapsearch** is similar to **enum4linux** but focuses on LDAP (Lightweight Directory Access Protocol).

 ```bash
 $ ldapsearch -x -b "dc=htb,dc=local" "*" -H ldap://10.10.10.161 | grep userPrincipalName